graphql/graphql-spec/spec/Section 7 -- Response.md

 If the `data` entry in the response is present (including if it is the value {null}), the `errors` entry in the response may contain any field errors that were raised during execution.
-If field errors were raised during execution, it should contain those errors.

 **Request errors**

 Request errors are raised before execution begins.
-This may occur due to a parse grammar or validation error in the requested document, an inability to determine which operation to execute, or invalid input values for variables.
+This may occur due to a parse grammar or validation error in the request document, an inability to determine which operation to execute, or invalid input values for variables.

 Request errors are typically the fault of the requesting client.